SyneRBI/SIRF/DeveloperGuide.md

 Both wrappers obtain a pointer to `DataHandle` containing the reference `acqs` to an `MRAcquisitionData` object and pointers to the data of two Matlab/Python arrays storing real and imaginary part of MR acquisitions.
 The reference `acqs` is used to call methods `get_acquisitions_data` and `set_acquisitions_data` which perform the data exchange.

 The second wrapper also shows how to deal with errors.
-If `set_acquisitions_data` returns non-zero error flag, an object of class `ExecutionStatus` (defined in `data_handle.h`) is created to store the information about the error, and a copy of this object is stored in the `DataHandle` object, the pointer to which is returned by the wrapper.

-Subsequent illustrations are for Python; the Matlab case is similar.
+If `set_acquisitions_data` returns non-zero error flag, method `set_status` of a `DataHandle` object is called that records the error message and location.
+This error message and location are used by SIRF Python and Matlab OO interfaces to throw an exception.

+### Step 2: create Matlab and Python Object-Oriented interface for your additions <a name="Create_OO_interface"></a>

+This section demonstrates how C wrappers of the previous section are used by the objects of SIRF Object-Oriented interface modules.

+#### Python

-The SIRF build creates a Python module `pygadgetron.py` with SWIG-generated interface to Python for C wrappers declared in `cgadgetron.h` and a Python module ``pyutilities.py` with various interface utilities.
-The SIRF module `pGadgetron.py` contains class `AcquisitionData`, whose constructor calls C wrapper for the constructor of `MRAcquisitionData`:
+The SIRF build creates a Python module `pygadgetron.py` with SWIG-generated interface to Python for C wrappers declared in `cgadgetron.h` and a Python module `pyutilities.py` with various interface utilities.
+An example of a Python interface function from `pygadgetron.py` is the function `pygadgetron.cGT_ISMRMRDAcquisitionsFromFile` featuring in Illustration section.
+This function is called by the constructor of the Python class `AcquisitionData` defined in SIRF Object-Oriented interface module `pGadgetron.py`:

     self.handle = pygadgetron.cGT_ISMRMRDAcquisitionsFromFile(filename)

-and destructor calls the destructor of created by the above line `DataHandle` object via
+and the destructor of this class calls a Python interface function `deleteDataHandle` from `pyutilities.py` to destruct the `DataHandle` object created by the above line:

     pyiutilities.deleteDataHandle(self.handle)